 Under the Hood

 Like the Ridgeline, the Explorer Sport Trac has an independent rear suspension, which is rare for a truck.
 When properly equipped, the rear-wheel-drive V-8-powered Explorer Sport Trac can tow up to 7,160 pounds.

 - 210-horsepower, 4.0-liter V-6 with 254 pounds-feet of torque

 - 292-hp, 4.6-liter V-8 with 315 pounds-feet of torque

 - Available 4x2 and 4x4 driveline options for both engines

-Trailer-sway control works with the standard stability system to either apply the brakes or adjust engine response to help keep the trailer in line.
+Standard trailer-sway control works with the stability system to either apply the brakes or adjust engine response to help keep the trailer in line.
 Other safety features include: